supremeimposter/My-Vault/TheoryOfComputation/Regular Languages and Finite Automata/Deterministic Finite Automata.md

 - A dead state is used to redirect unaccepted string formats.
 - Self loops can ignore any arbitrary number of symbols.
+- To accept empty strings, even in minimal DFA, initial state must be a final state.

 > [!header] Guidelines to design DFA
 - Understand the given language.